 BioBuilderClub also empowers teachers to be agents of educational reform by reconnecting them with their love of teaching and their own love of learning.

 Teams work toward projects to be shared with the BioBuilderClub community at the annual “Final Assembly” event in March.
-Virtual and in-person attendance, along with electronic posterboards provide for wide exposure and positive feedback from student peers and scientists.
+This event provides an opportunity for wide exposure and positive feedback from student peers and scientists.
 Some teams choose to work toward publication in a synthetic biology journal for high school students.

-We welcome large or small teams (3 to 20+ members) comprised of high school students and one or two high school teachers as team leaders.
+Each team should have 10 or fewer students and one or two high school teachers as the team leader(s).

-Cancellation Policy: Registration may be cancelled up to thirty (30) business days prior to the Kick-off date.
+Cancellation Policy: Registration may be cancelled up until 10/02/2023.
 In such cases, a refund of registration fees will be issued, less any incurred payment processing fees.
-We are unable to refund registration fees for cancellations received less than thirty (30) business days prior to the Kick-off date.
+We are unable to refund registration fees for cancellations received after 10/02/2023.

 The BioBuilderClub welcomes all teams, regardless of access to molecular biology laboratory facilities.